Turkey’s president submits protocol for Sweden’s admission into NATO to parliament for ratification

 Erdogan had been delaying ratification of Sweden’s membership, accusing Stockholm of being too soft on Kurdish militants and other groups he considers to be security threats.
 Turkey also was angered by a series of Quran-burning protests in Sweden.

 All 31 NATO allies must endorse Sweden’s membership.
-Turkey and Hungary have yet to ratify it.
+Turkey and Hungary are the only two allies that have yet to ratify it.

 A brief statement from the presidential communications directorate said Erdogan had signed the protocol on Sweden’s NATO accession, which was then submitted to the Turkish Grand National Assembly.